 R. Houston welcomed participants and provided an overview of the Strengthening Primary Care through Medicaid Managed Care learning series and the benefits of supporting team-based care for Medicaid beneficiaries.
 M. Abrams described how this series supports The Commonwealth Fund’s mission and goals.

 II.
 State Levers to Incentivize Team-Based Care in Primary Care Settings

 Speaker: Neelam Gupta, MPH, MSW, Director, Clinical Supports, Innovation and Workforce Unity, OHA

 N. Gupta discussed why OHA is committed to supporting team-based care and how doing so can promote health equity.
 She described Oregon’s Patient Centered Primary Care Home Program and the strategies Oregon uses to promote team-based care, including: (1) managed care contracting levers; (2) incentivizing team-based care; and (3) setting longer-term goals.

 III.
 Articulating the Value of Team-Based Care from a Provider Perspective

 Speaker: Courtney Pladsen, DNP, FNP-BC, RN, Clinical Director, National Health Care for the Homeless Council (NHCHC)

-C. Pladsen will explain how NHCHC’s partner organizations put their patients at the center of care through their team-based approach and why this is essential for developing an effective treatment plan and advancing health equity.
-Her presentation will address: (1) opportunities NHCHC sees across the country to support team-based care; and (2) the supports that practices and their partner organizations need from states and MCOs to implement an effective team-based care approach.
+C. Pladsen explained how NHCHC’s partner organizations put their patients at the center of care through their team-based approach and why this is essential for developing an effective treatment plan and advancing health equity.
+Her presentation addressed: (1) opportunities NHCHC sees across the country to support team-based care; and (2) the supports that practices and their partner organizations need from states and MCOs to implement an effective team-based care approach.